Evident-Industrial/NDE_Open_File_Format/site/docs/examples/code-samples/writing-fmc-ascans.md

     print(f"Setup JSON failed validation: {e}")
 ```

-The above validation should not return any error code.
+The above validation should not return any error codes.

-## Collect Elementary A-Scans
+## Collect elementary A-scans

-Collect a FMC using the instrument of your choice and make sure you format the matrix of elementary A-Scans following this structure:
+Collect an FMC using the instrument of your choice and make sure you format the matrix of elementary A-scans following this structure:

 ![FMCOneLineScanDataset.png](../../assets/images/json-metadata/setup/data-model/groups/datasets/FMCOneLineScanDataset.png)

-Your FMC matrix should be a 2 dimensional array having the following dimensions:
+Your FMC matrix should be a 2 dimensional array with the following dimensions:

 - **First dimension**: Number of mechanical positions
 - **Second dimension**: $AScanLength \times N_{Emitters} \times N_{Receivers}$